 You, too, may want to work again after being retired for a while.
 In addition, a town with plenty of living-wage jobs is a healthy, livable town with a strong economy — the best kind of place to live.

 4. Excellent medical care is hard to find

 It’s self-evident, but it’s worth saying: Older people consume more medical care.
 And they often require care from specialists and facilities specializing in orthopedics and geriatric care.

 Find out whether your destination has what you need by talking with folks and calling providers.

 5. You can’t remain close to family

 Even if you don’t mind not seeing family members for extended periods of time, think about the fact that your children or loved ones may one day need to take an active role in your care — perhaps even becoming your caregivers.

-Great distances make caregiving stressful and often agonizingly difficult for adult children who are also raising families and working.
+Great distances from retirees make caregiving stressful and often agonizingly difficult for adult children who are also raising families and working.

 6. Public transportation is lousy